-Non-discriminatory but adaptability
+Non-discriminatory but adaptable

-Smart Testing will be adapted to each BSP respecting the above-mentioned principles as some data are such as historical test performance is BSP specific.
+Smart Testing will be adapted to each BSP respecting the above-mentioned principles as data such as historical test performance is BSP specific.
 Moreover the system is designed to adapt naturally to the activation pattern of the BSP.
-A BSP which does not have any activation controls is equally likely to be tested on its whole portfolio.
-Comparatively, a BSP which had a part of its portfolio often and successfully activated is less likely to be tested on this very part of its portfolio during an availability test.
+A BSP which does not have any activation control is equally likely to be tested on its whole portfolio.
+Comparatively, a BSP which had a part of its portfolio successfully activated is less likely to be tested on this very part of its portfolio during an availability test.